apprenticeharper/DeDRM_tools/Kindle_Mobi_Tools/K4_Mobi_DeDRM_Combined_Tool/README_K4MobiDeDRM.txt

 3. Then hit the second '...' button to select an output directory for the unlocked file

+4. If you have multiple Kindle.Info files and would like to use one specific one, please hit the third "...' button to select it.
+Note, if you only have one Kindle.Info file (like most users) this can and should be left blank.

-4. Then add in any PIDs you need from KindleV1, Kindle for iPhone/iPad/iPodTouch, or other single PID devices to the provided box as a comma separated list of 10 digit PID numbers.
+5. .
+Then add in any PIDs you need from KindleV1, Kindle for iPhone/iPad/iPodTouch, or other single PID devices to the provided box as a comma separated list of 10 digit PID numbers.

 If this is a Kindle for Mac or a Kindle for PC book then you can leave this box blank

-5.  hit the 'Start' button
+6.  hit the 'Start' button

 After a short delay, you should see progress in the Conversion Log window indicating is the unlocking was a success or failure.